tdhock/change-tutorial/Submission.md

 ## Brief description of Tutorial

-**Description of proposed workshop**
+TODO: should we shorten this first paragraph to make this description more "brief"?

 More data is being collected in the world today than ever before resulting in larger and longer data sets.
 With the length of data sets increasing, the statistical properties of the data are likely to change over time.
 Traditional statistical methods often make the assumption that the statistical properties do not change over time and thus can lead to incorrect conclusions when changes occur.
 A common method for relaxing this assumption is to segment the data into smaller periods within which the statistical properties do not change.
 One advantage of this technique is that the traditional